-Fiverr is the biggest freelance market and it has 10 different main categories and 130 sub categories to offer.
+Fiverr is the biggest freelancers market and it has 10 different main categories and 130 sub categories to offer.
 The main office is in Tel Aviv with branches in San Francisco, Miami, and New York.
-The New York office handles category experience and I am leading the product design of it with the help of another product designer who's reporting directly to me.
+The New York office handles category experience and I led the product design of it with the help of another two product designers who were reporting directly to me.

-I lead the Fiverr NYC design team that oversees category experience for both buyers and sellers.
-I worked with 3 PMs, 1 product lead and 1 designer who is my direct report.
-I report directly to CTO who is overseeing both Tech, and Product.
-I do both hands-on design work and also manage my direct report’s work.
+I led the Fiverr NYC design team that oversees category experience for both buyers and sellers.
+I worked with 3 PMs, 1 product lead and 2 designers who were my direct reports.
+I reported directly to CTO who is overseeing both tech and product.
+I did both hands-on design work and also managed my direct report’s work.

-Since Fiverr is the biggest online freelance market, there are thousands of news sellers joining the site everyday and they are the lifeblood of what we called gig economy.
-All these new sellers are opening up thousands of gigs on the site and it's become harder and harder for buyers to differentiate between gigs at every level.
-This started to result in a huge drop off rate.
+Since Fiverr is the biggest online freelancers market, there are thousands of news sellers joining the site everyday and they are the lifeblood of what we called the gig economy.
+All these new sellers are opening up thousands of gigs on the site and it's become harder and harder for buyers to differentiate between gigs.
+This started to result in a huge drop off rate for buyers.
 Narrowing this funnel became an important work for our team.

-My PM and I went through different flows of buyers and try to identify all the pain points.
+My PM and I went through different flows of buyers and tried to identify all the pain points.
 We noticed that not being able to get to the right gigs, not being able to differentiate between gigs, and urgent or on demand service to get the work done are three major problems in their flows.
-After that we decided to fix in phases and prioritized them by impact to our buyers, our workload, and future thinking.
+We decided to fix in phases and prioritized them by impact to our buyers, our workload, and future thinking.
 The first thing we could fix easily is by pointing our buyers to the right sellers or gigs.

-I made the wizard to be big and disruptive to the screen but at the same time still feel like it belong on the page.
+I made the wizard to be big and disruptive to the screen but at the same time, I made the visual design to feel like it belongs on the page.
 I utilized the wizard's extra space to explain the options and their benefits inside the wizard on hover.
 I put ways for buyers to move back and forth between steps inside wizard to get better control.
-At the end, I started putting I don't know option inside wizard to understand where we might need to improve.
+At the end, I started putting I don't know option inside the wizard flow to understand where we might need to improve.

 I put in processing animation to give buyers the feeling of progress and add text to explain these are personalized.

-I replaced all the logo samples to be Fiverr so that it would be easier for buyers to understand she compare how their brand could look like.
+I replaced all the logo samples to be Fiverr so that it would be easier for buyers to understand and compare how their brands could look like.

 Wizard was launched incrementally to see the results.
 First time buyer went up by 5%, Average sale price went up by 10 percent, cancellation rate went down by 6 percent and overall usage of wizard is 40% comparing to 3% on filters.